-Certainly the headlines, as we dive into the New Year, are more preoccupied with the amount of money retailers made over the Christmas period.
-I am at a total loss as to why ordinary people should give a damn about this, but apparently it is more newsworthy than the plight of real human beings who are suffering in some of the worst floods in history in Queensland Australia.
+Certainly, the headlines, as we dive into the New Year, are more preoccupied with the money retailers made over the Christmas period.
+I am at a total loss as to why ordinary people should give a damn about this, but apparently, it is more newsworthy than the plight of real human beings who are suffering in some of the worst floods in history in Queensland Australia.

 Our Queen and head of the Commonwealth issued only the briefest of statements on the matter.
 Whilst her concerns may be real, Australians may be right to see the lack of a Royal visit as vindication of their ambivalence towards the monarchy.

 If this is a measure of the sincerity of our leaders, perhaps we should not be too surprised that the community as a whole is struggling to find anything more to worry about than how much money the chief executive of Next or Bob Diamond of Barclays made last year.
 (The numbers are too large to fit on this page).

 My feeling is that there are now two significant forces at work in our society.
 There exists the possibility that they will eventually combine to create the perfect storm.
 The first is the widening gap between the wealthy and those who have very little.

 The scandal over MP’s expenses illustrates all too clearly how out of touch those who have money are with the majority that does not.
 How can someone who does not even know the price of a loaf of bread, be responsible for running the economy which relies on it?
 How can a Minster for Schools make decisions over spending on state education, when they themselves send their own children to be educated in the private sector?
 Harriet Harman lost her job following the public outcry for exactly this kind of hypocrisy and yet subsequently went on to become deputy prime minister.